Retro Road Test

 Reliability and running costs

-You’ll also be lucky to achieve 20mpg and a tank will be emptied in less than 300 miles.
+You’ll also be lucky to achieve 20mpg and the tank will be emptied in less than 300 miles.
 So the Clio is definitely more of a B-road blaster than a car for crossing continents.

 Could I drive it every day?